 “From the domes that contain five caterpillars male wasps emerge; from where there are ten caterpillars, the larger female wasps.
 This raises an interesting question: Does the amount of food determine the sex?
 The mother wasp, who appears throughout her lifetime as a highly nervous and brilliantly alive creature, has built just the right sort of houses for the offspring she will never see; and has provided just the right amount of food.
 She is singularly well-adapted for her life; she stings the caterpillars just enough to keep them quiet, but not enough to kill them; she packs each dome with the right amount of food for male or female grub.
 The suspended cradle protects the tender infant from the rough reactions of the caterpillars while being eaten.
 Everything is in order, and as the emerging wasp dries her wings in the summer sunshine, she must surely feel that God is in his heaven, and all is well with the world.
 The caterpillars might harbour different sentiments …” (Watson 1964, pp. 85-86).

-And so (focusing on the wasp’s offspring) we picture in our imaginations a minuscule creature, with the nascent intelligence of an insect newly hatched from its egg, immediately setting out upon a journey by descending an almost invisible, yet reliably strong thread spun by itself — all because it needs a bite of food.
-And it then quickly retreats back up the thread (a remarkable physical feat) because its existence is threatened by larvae far more massive than itself.
+And so (focusing on the wasp’s offspring) we picture in our imaginations a minuscule creature, with the nascent intelligence of an insect newly hatched from its egg, immediately setting out upon a journey by descending an almost invisible, yet reliably strong thread, spun (surely it knows not how or why) by itself — all because it needs a bite of food.
+And it then quickly retreats back up the thread (itself a remarkable feat) because its existence is threatened by larvae far more massive than itself.

-That word “because” — due to the cause of — is central to a science concerned with the causes of things.
+That word “because” — due to the cause of — is central to a science always concerned with the causes of things.
 But the usage here, referring to a creature’s need and its effort to preserve its own existence, is as far removed from the word’s preferred scientific employment as the little drama of the potter wasp’s performance is from the events of the nonliving world.
-Purely physical stuff is not characterized by need, effort, or a drive toward self-preservation.
+Inanimate phenomena are not characterized by need, effort, or a drive toward self-preservation.

-An aim of this book is to recapture the drama of life in the place where it actually occurs — in organisms themselves — and to lay bare as clearly as possible the failure of the reigning evolutionary theory to explain the special qualities of that drama.
+An aim of this book is to recapture the drama of life in the place where it actually occurs — not in the “mechanism” of natural selection, but in organisms themselves — and then to lay bare as clearly as possible the failure of the reigning evolutionary theory to explain the special qualities of that drama.
 This will be a matter of showing that, in a primary sense, the life of organisms explains evolution, rather than being explained by it.

 Meanwhile, all may agree that our wonder at the potter wasp’s behavior is perfectly natural.
 And we can rightly be confident of the further marvels we would encounter if we looked into the wasp’s mating and reproductive processes, or inquired how it perceives a world and effectively navigates the features of that world.
 Or how it searches out prey for its young.
 Or how its body gains and sustains its staggeringly intricate and complex physical form, all the way down to the pattern of its molecular interactions.

-We find ourselves woven into a fabric of earthly life so diverse and luxuriant and nearly incomprehensible in its wondrous displays that we cannot survey or even imagine a billionth part of it.
+We find ourselves woven into a fabric of earthly life that is diverse and luxuriant beyond words, and and is nearly incomprehensible in its wondrous displays.
 But then, too, there is this: the wasp’s capacities, like those of countless other creatures, seem in some regards wholly routine, familiar, and even human-like to us.
-In fact, they so powerfully remind us of our own skills and intelligence that we are continually tempted to project our own sort of experience onto other organisms.
+In fact, they so powerfully remind us of our own skills and intelligence that we are continually tempted to commit the sin of projecting our own sort of experience onto other organisms.

 On one hand, no scientist would — or should — say, with anything like the human meaning and feeling of the words, “The potter wasp takes great care to make thoughtful provision for its young”.
 On the other hand, we can hardly avoid our scientific responsibility to ask, “How is it that the performance of the potter wasp so forcibly reminds us of what, in our own evolutionary development, has become ‘taking great care to make thoughtful provision for our young’?
-Could the two kinds of behavior arise from wholly disparate roots in the history of life on earth, despite appearances?”
+Could the two kinds of behavior arise from wholly disparate roots in the history of life on earth, despite appearances and despite our common evolutionary origin?”

 Perhaps the best place to start answering that question is with a resolve not to compromise any side of the truth merely because we are philosophically uncomfortable with its apparent implications.
 In particular, we ought not to twist our understanding out of shape due to a historically conditioned revulsion against anything like a purposive dimension to life processes.
 Nor should we be unwilling to acknowledge the ways in which all organisms behave as more or less centered agents in the world.
 Nor again ought we to respect any presumed rule in biology that says, with blatant self-contradiction, “Some human traits appearing in our evolutionary history are unnatural and cannot be referred to in a properly ‘naturalized’ science”.